 Step 6: Provide your partner* with suitable IT systems, which he can use to carry out his own local marketing.

-With partner* marketing is marketing campaigns that are carried out together.
-You and your partner* develop a joint marketing campaign and everyone advertises it on their own channels.
-However, you are always the senders together.
+With-partner marketing is marketing actions that are carried out together.
+You and your partner* develop a joint marketing campaign and each advertises it on their channels.
+However, you are always the sender together.
 This creates a win-win situation for both parties.

 The complete publication of the marketing measures takes place on the part of the partner*.
-You provide your partner* with templates or marketing concepts that they can use to market the products or the company in general.
-These templates only have to be adapted or provided with the partner*'s contact details and he can use them for his marketing purposes.
-This means that his local customers get your marketing materials from a trusted person or entity in their immediate vicinity.
-This offers a very good multiplier effect especially for you and your product.
-On the other hand, it gives the partner* more leeway and decision-making options as to which advertising material they want to use when and where.
+You provide your affiliate with templates or marketing concepts that they can use to market the products or the company in general.
+These templates only have to be adapted or provided with the contact details of the partner* and they can then use them for their marketing purposes.
+Thus, his local customers get their marketing materials delivered by a trusted person or entity from their immediate environment.
+This offers a very good multiplier effect, especially for you and your product.
+On the other hand, it gives the partner* more leeway and decision-making options as to which advertising media he wants to use when and where.

-With for partner* marketing, however, it works the other way around.
-Although the marketing materials are also created by the headquarters or the manufacturer and only supplemented with the name of the partner*, the partner* has little say in when and to what extent you publish them.
+In the case of for-partner marketing, on the other hand, things tend to work the other way around.
+Although the marketing materials are also created by the head office or the manufacturer and only the name of the partner* is added, the partner* has little say in when and to what extent you publish them.
 All marketing campaigns only run through the manufacturer or the head office.
 This is particularly useful for small and unknown partners who can benefit from the company's reach.

 No matter which type of partner* marketing you choose, it is always possible to support your partner* in the best possible way and to work together on marketing success.
 This can be achieved from the start by working together on a marketing plan or campaign plan after the advertising focuses are aligned for the next quarter or year.
 In this way, your sales partner* can think in advance about how the marketing campaigns can be integrated into their own activities.
 However, in order to run this campaign together and successfully, it is also important to provide the partners with marketing materials.
 These materials can either be used directly or, after a brief individualization by the respective partner*, be included in the advertising.
 So that, despite adaptations and campaigns by various sales partners, a uniform image of the product and your company is still created for the customers, it also makes sense to talk to the partners about the corporate design to be adhered to.
 After an all-encompassing training session, you can be assured that the company will be maintained as a unified brand despite having different partners.
 Last but not least, you can also support your partners financially in marketing campaigns, for example by distributing advertising subsidies.
 In this way, even smaller partners can do enough marketing and you ensure that your partners do not want to save on the marketing of your products and services.
 IT systems such as a communication portal, a web-to-print system or a marketing portal can assist you with all of these support and arrangements.
 There you can:

-There are also trends in distributed marketing management, which affect the headquarters or the manufacturer and the partners equally and which should be addressed:
+There are also trends in partner* marketing which affect the headquarters or the manufacturer and the partners equally and which should be addressed: